 Additionally, the 36 percent tax in PA could limit the size of the market.
 Competitors paying fewer taxes could offer more value to PA gamblers, drawing them outside the state and hurting the local market substantially.

-Sports betting law in PA
+History of sports betting law in PA

 It has already been a few years since Pennsylvania started considering legal, regulated and taxed sports betting.

 In 2015.
 Rep. Rick Kotik introduced legislation aimed at legalizing sports betting at PA casinos.
-Kotik saw the popularity of illegal sports betting in PA and touted the need to regulated and tax it.
+Kotik saw the popularity of illegal sports betting in PA and touted the need to regulate and tax it.

 Rep. Rob Matzie co-sponsored the bill and put together a resolution in December 2015 asking Congress to repeal the federal ban on sports betting.
 A move that would ultimately allow states to make their own decisions on sports betting.